 Examples common to all routes:

-- Amazon Chaser: Considering most of the girls in the series are badasses in their own right (Cornelia being a Badass Princess, Kallen being an Ace Pilot, Chiba and Villetta are veteran soldiers), Rai easily comes off as this.
+- Amazon Chaser: Considering most of the girls in the series are badasses in their own right (Cornelia being a Warrior Princess, Kallen being an Ace Pilot, Chiba and Villetta are veteran soldiers), Rai easily comes off as this.

 - Bittersweet Ending: Most of the endings fall under this.